 Polysubstance use is the intentional or unintentional consumption of one or more drugs either at the same time or within a short period of time.
 The drug categories presented here are not mutually exclusive.
-There are 0 visits where polysubstance use was indicated.
+There is 1 visit where polysubstance use was indicated.